thundergnat/FixedInt/README.md

 ### .rol (Int $bits)

-Rotate left by the given number of bits
+Rotate left by the given number of bits (default 1)

 ```raku
     # before 10000001 (129)